Writ-1/Fall2020-S10/docs/food-and-brand-lab.md

 ## Second Pass Reading

-So you've chosen the Climate Change Case Study!
+So you've chosen the Food and Brand Lab Case Study!
 Great choice!
 Definitely among the top 3 best case studies for our topic.

-Re-read ["My Facts Are Better Than Your Facts"](https://drive.google.com/file/d/1cEDdQWghPJPJSmYK4vVptbFCUdk8yEbE/view?usp=sharing){:target="_blank"} and perform a detailed second-pass reading.
-Annotate this textbook chapter like we did for our framing pieces.
+Re-read ["Here’s How Cornell Scientist Brian Wansink Turned Shoddy Data Into Viral Studies About How We Eat"](https://drive.google.com/file/d/1geUN4k-SDrxAK9kMH0W6bxkMbUFPJlgI/view?usp=sharing){:target="_blank"} and perform a detailed second-pass reading.
+Annotate this article like we did for our framing pieces.
+Also identify a few other important pieces of the case study and annotate them as well.
 This will likely take an additional 1.5-2.5 hours.
-Please take this time to carefully go through the subtle details this book chapter.
+Please take this time to carefully go through the subtle details this case study.

 **Once you finish annotating**, please upload your annotations/notes [here at this Google Form](https://forms.gle/fDgz88KimHer7tEF7){:target="_blank"}.

 #### Discussion questions

-After annotating and before class on Monday, think of aspects of Oreskes work that you'd like to discuss with others.
+After annotating and before class on Monday, think of aspects of the case study that you'd like to discuss with others.
 As with the previous readings, a good place to start is with the main ideas:

-+ In your own words, summarize the problem that Oreskes is trying to address.
++ In your own words, summarize the events in the case study.

++ What role did journalists play in the case study?
+What's different about the type of writing Martha White was doing compared to Stephanie Lee?

-+ What are the main claims Oreskes puts forward?
++ What role did scientists play in the case study?

-+ What aspects of Oreskes seem unclear to you?
-What would you like to discuss with your classmates?

-+ What are ways that Oreskes connects to Kahan?
++ What are ways that the case study connects to Figdor?
 Find specific textual evidence from both to support the connection.

++ What are ways that the case study connects to Kahan?
+Find specific textual evidence from both to support the connection.

+**These last two questions will seed our discussion on Monday.
+Please prepare typed answers to them so you can easily collaborate with your classmates (you will copy-paste these answers into a shared Google Doc, so please have them ready). **